 Minor illness and GP referrals

-The College Nurse (Dee Williams, email@example.com) provides a variety of health and welfare support including assessment, support and advice for students with minor illnesses, injuries and mental health concerns; they can also refer you to or coordinate support from your GP, if more specialised help or treatment is required.
+The Student Health Advisor (Dee Williams, email@example.com) provides a variety of health and welfare support including assessment, support and advice for students with minor illnesses, injuries and mental health concerns; they can also refer you to or coordinate support from your GP, if more specialised help or treatment is required.

 There are first aid boxes in the Porters’ Lodge, Catering, Housekeeping and Maintenance departments on the College site.